ArtunIsler/Games/README.md

 - H1: There is a positive correlation between user score and popularity. (one-tailed)

 > Note: Due to the extremely small sample size after filtering, the results for H5 are not statistically reliable and should be interpreted with caution.

+##  Machine Learning

+In this project, machine learning is used to predict video game popularity based on features such as price, rating, genre, and playtime.

+Different models (Linear Regression, Ridge, and Random Forest) are compared to find the most accurate predictions, while K-Means clustering is used to identify patterns and group similar games.

+Overall, machine learning helps both in making predictions and understanding which factors influence game popularity the most.

 ## AI Usage
 I use Chatgpt and Claude for;